dominik-deak/nuke-node-modules/README.md

 ### Testing

-The project has comprehensive test coverage with:
+The project has comprehensive testing with:

 - **Unit tests** for each module with mocked filesystem operations
 - **Integration tests** with real temporary directories